arfro/arfro.com/_drafts/2019-03-03-what-is-functional-programming.markdown

 tags: [functional-programming, category-theory, oo-programming]
 ---

 Sooner or later every programmer comes across functional programming paradigm.
 Some of us get to work with it and some of us only hear about it, some of us maybe even try it out and can't help but wonder - why is it so hype now?
 I was wondering this myself when I started.
-Functional programming at first can make little sense - in fact in a way it can even make you feel like it goes against what you've learnt before. <br><br>
+Functional programming at first can make little sense - in fact in a way it can even make you feel like it goes against what you've learnt before.
+If you're anything like I was upon starting learning about it you could perhaps share a common enough misconception that you need to know maths very well first or that knowing functional programming is a silver bullet or even "the ultimate solution".<br><br>
-In this post I will try to pinpoint a few basics that will allow to understand what functional programming is, what it bases on and why is it all over the news these days.
+In this post I will try to pinpoint a few basics that will allow to understand what functional programming really is, what it is not, what it bases on, why people mention maths in its context so much and why is it all over the news these days.

 In this post I want to cover the following:
 - what's category theory - absolute basics